 - The pre-existing residential and agricultural land use needs to be recognised for this area.
-Noise from a mine operating 24 hours a day 7 days a week will be untenable and very stressful. - I have a disability and i am sensitive to sound and vibration and a mine would make it unbearable for me to exist in that area. - My favourite swimming spot is on the Mitchell River at the pump station.
-I have a strong connection to that place and have spent some magical evenings watching and swimming with platypus.
-If this river was to be compromised I would be devistated as it's not just my favourite swimming spot; it feeds into the Gippsland lakes system that attracts thousands of people to the area every year for swimming, kayaking, fishish, camping, hiking, bird watching, walking, biking, four wheel driving, hunting, photography, family holidays and so much more.
+Noise from a mine operating 24 hours a day 7 days a week will be untenable and very stressful. - The Mitchell River.
+If this river was to be compromised it would be devastating to the community and economy of East Gippsland.
+It feeds into the Gippsland lakes system that attracts thousands of people to the area every year for swimming, kayaking, fishish, camping, hiking, bird watching, walking, biking, four wheel driving, hunting, photography, family holidays and so much more.
 Where will you go on your holiday if the borders stay shut and the lakes are ruined because of this mine? - Largest lake system in the southern hemisphere. - The ecological vegetation class Plains grassy woodlands is listed as critically endanered under the EPBC act.
 And there is only 1% left in Victoria of what was here originally and Kalbar have said that they will be definitely destroying a large portion of that if the mine is approved.
 Are you willing to let this EVC become extinct?
 This EVC and the area surrounding supports animals such as the critically endangered Swift parrots if which there are less than 1000 pairs left in the wild.
 They depend on large hollow bearing treeswhich are to be removed if this mine is approved.